Cov-ComSec/HelpfulResources/README.md

 # HelpfulResources
 Found a helpful resource, or a really good challenge?
 Tell us about it &amp; add links/materials!

+- [GTFOBins](https://gtfobins.github.io/) - Does this really need explaining?
+- [Payload all the things](https://github.com/swisskyrepo/PayloadsAllTheThings) - Payloads and wordlists for most types of attack
+- [Pentester Playbook](https://pages.benroxbeecox.me) - Growing site consisting of reference texts, cheatsheets and commands for attacks & tools

 ## Terms of Contribution
 Anyone in ComSec is able to view or edit these materials.
 However, we implore you to follow these rules: